Freight Shipping from Dallas to Oakland

 How much does it cost to ship freight from Dallas to Oakland?

-Full truckload (FTL) rates from Dallas, TX to Oakland, CA currently range from $4,117-$5,075 for a standard dry van load over the 1,915-mile route.
+Full truckload (FTL) rates from Dallas, TX to Oakland, CA currently range $4,117-$5,075 (roughly $2.16-$2.66 per mile over 1,915 miles).
 LTL shipments typically cost $1,253-$2,028 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Oakland?